awsdocs/amazon-redshift-management-guide/doc_source/authorizing-redshift-service.md

    }
    ```

 1. Add a condition to the `sts:AssumeRole` action section of the trust relationship that limits the `sts:ExternalId` field to values that you specify\.
 Include an ARN for each database user that you want to grant access to the role\.
+The external ID can be any unique string\.

    For example, the following trust relationship specifies that only database users `user1` and `user2` on cluster `my-cluster` in region `us-west-2` have permission to use this IAM role\.